-All pupils within Glenmere Primary and the OWLS Academy Trust are entitled to a full-time education that is free from discrimination and harassment, regardless of their sexual orientation or gender identity.
+All pupils within Glenmere Primary School and Glenmere Primary School and are entitled to a full-time education that is free from discrimination and harassment, regardless of their sexual orientation or gender identity.
 The learning environment in which our pupils engage should be supportive, safe and welcoming to all pupils, regardless of their sexuality and gender.
 Equally, all staff are entitled to a safe and welcoming workplace in which they are not discriminated against or treated unfairly.
 The school will celebrate all staff and pupils regardless of their sexuality and gender.